PMCC-BioinformaticsCore/janis-training/README.md

 This workshop has 2 x 2 hour parts.

-## 1st workshop
+## Part 1

-The first workshop is mostly focused on becoming familliar with Janis in a bioinformatics approach.
+Part 1 of this workshop is mostly focused on becoming familliar with Janis in a bioinformatics approach.
 We'll introduce workflow concepts and use Janis to demonstrate these concepts.
 Take care to introduce containers, and how we run software using containers.

 We'll briefly introduce CWL and WDL, and show how Janis concepts map to generated CWL and WDL.